Cube-OS/cubeOS/docs/ecosystem/services/shell.rst

     port = 8050

-Running the Service from KubOS
+Running the Service from CubeOS
 ------------------------------

-The Kubos Linux distribution (as of v1.3.0) ships with the shell service installed and configured to run on boot.
-This can be verified by booting the KubOS system, running the ``ps`` command and looking for the ``shell-service`` process.
+The CubeOS Linux distribution (as of v1.3.0) ships with the shell service installed and configured to run on boot.
+This can be verified by booting the CubeOS system, running the ``ps`` command and looking for the ``shell-service`` process.
 If the service is not running then it can be started like so::